hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 ```
 $ ssh -o ExitOnForwardFailure=yes -g -R31338:192.168.0.5:80 user@host.org
 ```
-Anyone connecting to host.org:31338 will get connected to the compuyter 192.168.0.5 on port 80 via your computer.
+Anyone connecting to host.org:31338 will get tunneled to 192.168.0.5 on port 80 via your computer.

 <a id="sso-anchor"></a>
 **2.iv SSH socks4/5 OUT**